xenotropic/trademark-sqlite/README.md

 ## Getting the data

-The data is at https://data.uspto.gov/data3/trademark/dailyxml/applications/ In the data/ directory, get_data_from_uspto.php does what the filename says.
+The data is at https://data.uspto.gov/data3/trademark/dailyxml/applications/ In the data/ directory of this repo, get_data_from_uspto.php does what the filename says.
 It uses wget.
-The 53 zip files add up to about 5GB.
+It adds up to about 5GB.

-The script only downloads the initial set that were released on 12/31/2015, which I think (USPTO documentation is sparse) is all marks filed before that date.
+The script only downloads the initial set of 53 files that were released on 12/31/2015, which I think (USPTO documentation is sparse) is all marks filed before that date.
 It does not download the daily files after that.